rach7777/monax-may/content/blog/2017/2017-02-02-resilience-bonds-examination.md

 ### Optimize instrument's objectives across stakeholders

-One of the trends we, as a platform provider, observe by the many application builders who leverage our [industry leading platform](/platform?utm_campaign=resilience_bonds&utm_source=monax_io&utm_medium=launch_blog) is that over time ecosystem applications are allowing companies to not only reduce costs of business processes by moving some of the management of collective business processes to a collaborative space (namely, the ecosystem application) but also it allows participants to optimize objectives by a more deterministic understanding of data and processes.
+One of the trends we, as a platform provider, have observed from watching the many application builders who leverage our [industry leading platform](/platform?utm_campaign=resilience_bonds&utm_source=monax_io&utm_medium=launch_blog) is that over time ecosystem applications are allowing companies to not only reduce costs of business processes by moving some of the management of collective business processes to a collaborative space (namely, the ecosystem application) but also it allows participants to optimize objectives by a more deterministic understanding of data and processes.

 Just as a parametric insurance policy not only reduces costs for insurers by reducing ambiguity in the claims management process, but also increases customer satisfaction (given the challenges to customers inherent in claims management), similar effects across the participating entities in a resilience bond system are very much possible.